woocommerce/qit-documentation/docs/custom-tests/downloading-extensions-and-tests.md

 ## Future improvements

-We understand that managing access to premium extensions for certain vendors or accounts can be challenging, especially when aiming to leverage [Compatibility Testing](./compatibility-tests.md) between plugins.
+We understand that managing access to paid extensions for certain vendors or accounts can be challenging, especially when aiming to leverage [Compatibility Testing](./compatibility-tests.md) between plugins.

-To address this, we are planning to introduce **Access Control** in the future, allowing you to grant selected marketplace vendors or specific developer accounts access to your premium extensions and test tags.
+To address this, we are planning to introduce **Access Control** in the future, allowing you to grant selected marketplace vendors or specific developer accounts access to your paid extensions and test tags.

-We welcome your feedback on how you’d like to manage and share your premium extensions and tests.
+We welcome your feedback on how you’d like to manage and share your paid extensions and tests.
 Please feel free to provide suggestions, use cases, or requirements.